Resources for Job Seekers

 Check out the Hot Jobs

 What do you want to do?
 If you are undecided, check out the following webpage to learn about the most in-demand jobs. the hot locations to work or find out who is the largest employer in the state.
+Visit the site and see all the demographics.

 Check out the US Department of Labors, Youth in Transition soft skills webpage: "Skills to Pay the Bills: Mastering Soft Skills for Workplace Success," is a curriculum developed by ODEP focused on teaching "soft" or workforce readiness skills to youth, including youth with disabilities.
 Created for youth development professionals as an introduction to workplace interpersonal and professional skills, the curriculum is targeted for youth ages 14 to 21 in both in-school and out-of-school environments.
 The basic structure of the program is comprised of modular, hands-on, engaging activities that focus on six key skill areas: communication, enthusiasm and attitude, teamwork, networking, problem solving and critical thinking, and professionalism.